DO2JMG/LoRa-APRS-Digipeater/README.md

 - TTGO Lora32 v2.1
 - TTGO Lora32 v2

-Only WIDE1-1 or Destinationcall with -1 will digipeated.
+Only WIDE1-1 or more and Destinationcall with -1 will digipeated.

 <b>Require LoRa module pinout definitions and Display pinout in</b> <code>config.h</code>: